w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 ### Description:
 An environment sensor is capable of identifying when a room is empty by measuring the oxygen level.
 When the "room empty" condition is detected, the room is cleaned by a vacuum cleaner, lights are turned off, window blinds are closed and a surveillance camera is turned on.

 ### Device interactions (Proposal)

 * Environment sensor (Simulation?)
+(TUM has humidity, temperature, pressure sensors)
 * Detect when room is empty and trigger the following actions (Oracle)
 * Close window blinds (Fujitsu)
 * Clean the room (Panasonic)
-* Turn on a MQTT device (Siemens)
+* Turn on an MQTT device (Siemens)
-* Turn off the lights (Smart Things)
+* Turn off the lights (Smart Things) (TUM)
 * Turn on a surveillance camera (Intel)
 ...